How to Build a Luxury DTC Brand with Last Crumb CEO Matt Jung

 For: Static Ads, Video Ads

-Icon finds winning ad concepts by scanning 1M+ data points like competitor ads, customer reviews, social media trends, ad account performance, & more.
+Icon finds winning ad concepts by scanning websites & publicly running ads (yours & competitors), ad account performance, & more.

 AI CMO ads are 50-99% complete.
-Use Kanva (static editor) & AdCut (video editor) to edit them if needed.
+Use AdCut (AI Video Editor) & Canvas (AI Image Editor) to edit them if needed.

-Download or launch ads into your ad accounts with 1 click.
+Download ads or upload them into your ad accounts with 1 click.

 Us vs. them